whats2000/PromptForLLMs/README.md

 ## License

-This project is licensed under the [Specify License Name].
+This project is licensed under the [MIT License](LICENSE).
 See the `LICENSE` file for more information.

 ## Contributing